 Scenic helicopter flights take passengers over the underwater waterfall, as well as passing over the summit of Le Morne and the captivating landscape of rainforest, waterfalls and sugar plantations that unravels before you.

-Over towards the north of Mauritius is another show of the island's exceptional botanical diversity.
-In fact, the Sir Seewoosagur National Botanical Garden is widely considered to be among the world's best gardens of its kind, and is believed to be the oldest in the southern hemisphere, having been established by the French Governor around 300 years ago.
+Towards the north of Mauritius you'll find the Sir Seewoosagur National Botanical Garden.
+This exceptionally diverse creation is widely considered to be among the world's best gardens of its kind not to mention the oldest in the southern hemisphere, having been established by the French Governor around 300 years ago.

 More about Mauritius